-Note: Documented microsatellite instability (MSI) status is not an exclusionary criterion. - 12) Subjects with screening QTc interval > 470 milliseconds (corrected by Fridericia) are excluded. - 13) Uncontrolled systemic fungal, bacterial, viral, or other infection despite appropriate anti-infection treatment. - 14) Evidence of hepatitis B virus (HBV) or hepatitis C virus (HCV), unless the hepatitis is considered to be cured.
+Note: Cured basal cell or squamous cell carcinoma of the skin, superficial bladder cancer, prostate intraepithelial neoplasm, carcinoma in situ of the cervix, or other noninvasive or indolent malignancy, or cancers from which the subject has been disease-free for > 1 year are not considered exclusionary. - 10) Evidence of active, noninfectious pneumonitis or history of interstitial lung disease. - 11) Subjects with screening QTc interval > 470 milliseconds (corrected by Fridericia) are excluded. - 12) Uncontrolled systemic fungal, bacterial, viral, or other infection despite appropriate anti-infection treatment. - 13) Evidence of hepatitis B virus (HBV) or hepatitis C virus (HCV), unless it is considered to be cured.